-Please note the following medical record requirements for public schools.
+Please note the following medical record requirements for the 2020-21 school year.
 Should you have questions, please call the school nurse.

 All children in 7th and 8th grade who will be participating in an interscholastic sports program must provide the school with documentation of a completed health exam.
 This form must be updated annually.
 Download the SPORTS HEALTH EXAM form here.